gurubamal/success_taste/README.md

 NOTE: Following is just for hands-on and learning practicals.
 In production, you will have to follow security practices in scripts and implementations (which is not applicable in these practicals).

-Tutorial videos:  (I intend to make (upload) some youtube videos on container security with hands-on examples once I complete some of my urgent work successfully)
+Tutorial videos:  (I intend to make (upload) some youtube videos on "practicals on container security" and "k8 network made simple" with hands-on practice examples once I complete some of my urgent work successfully)

 Part 1  - https://youtu.be/BNnTaX3cR2k